audioscavenger/dms-gui/CODE_OF_CONDUCT.md

 We pledge to act and interact in ways that contribute to an open community, free of hate and communism.

-We are a technical / computer science community, and politics have no place in the discussions or projects we participate in.
+We are a technical / computer science community, and identity politics have no place in the discussions or projects we participate in.

 ## Our Standards